srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. On the **dps-az220-training-_{your-id}_** blade, navigate to the **Overview** pane.

-1. In the top-right area of the blade, hover the mouse pointer over value assigned to ID Scope, and then click **Copy to clipboard**.
+1. In the top-right area of the blade, hover the mouse pointer over value assigned to **ID Scope**, and then click **Copy to clipboard**.

     You will be using this value shortly, so make note of the value if you are unable to use the clipboard.
 Be sure to differentiate between uppercase "O" and the number "0".